ANBU-THURAN/ANBU-THURAN/README.md

 <div style="color:black;">
   Hi there, I'm <b>Anbu Thuran</b>👋
-I'm a 3rd year Computer Science and Engineering Student.
+I'm a Computer Science and Engineering Graduate.
 I love coding, solving problems, and I'm passionate about learning new technologies.

 ### 📫 How to reach me
 Email: tanbumails@gmail.com <br>